 • tuberculosis, infectious diseases;

-The average cost of HSG in Moscow: 7500-9000 rubles, hydrosonography - 6000-8000 rubles, pertrubation - 4000-6000 rubles.
-Prices for laparo- and fertiloscopy can vary from 20-40 thousand to 100 thousand rubles. depending on the complexity of the operation.
-In general, for the diagnosis of patency of the fallopian tubes, the HSG method is the most informative, accurate and relatively inexpensive.
-Ultrasound, in turn, is the most painless and safest method, and pertubation is the cheapest and fastest.
+The average cost of HSG in Moscow: 7500-9000 rubles, hydrosonography – 6000-8000 rubles, pertrubation – 4000-6000 rubles.
+Prices for laparoscopic and fertiloscopy can vary from 20-40 thousand to 100 thousand rubles. depending on the complexity of the operation.
+In general, the HSG method is the most informative, accurate and relatively inexpensive for diagnosing fallopian tube patency.
+Ultrasound, in turn, is the most painless and safe method, and pertubation is the cheapest and fastest.

 Tuesday, 04/10/2018